jsh/prime-power-sets/INSTALL.md

 Right now, the first command runs and passes all 76.

-The second of these commands, coverage testing.
+The second of these commands does coverage testing.
 It runs the test suite, watches every line of your code to see which lines are executed, and reports all lines that the test suites don't exercise.